DOT Telecom License Required

 • Legal Entity: Only Private Limited or Limited Companies registered under the Companies Act, 2013 can apply.

-• Business Model: The entity must provide telecom-related services such as call centers, BPOs, telebanking, telemedicine, e-commerce, or network management services.
+• Business Model: Must provide telecom-related services such as call centers, BPOs, telebanking, telemedicine, e-commerce, or network management.

-• Infrastructure Requirement: The company must use authorized telecom resources from licensed telecom service providers (TSPs) in India.
+• Infrastructure: Must use authorized telecom resources from licensed telecom service providers (TSPs) in India.

 • Foreign Investments: FDI is allowed in OSP services as per the FDI policy of the Government of India.